insharahn/rag-project/advanced-rag-system/README.md

 - Loads the heavy retrieval models and indexes once at startup.
 - Accepts a query, rewrites it, expands it into multiple variants, retrieves candidates, reranks them, and generates a cited answer.
 - Supports English, Korean, and Urdu queries.
+- Includes a security layer in `guardrails/` that screens for prompt injection, jailbreak attempts, PII leakage, data exfiltration, and toxicity.
 - Records chat history.
 - Exposes partial and full reindex endpoints for keeping the indexes in sync with new corpus chunks.